 2.7 Payment: Invoices are payable within 7 days of the date of the invoice, unless alternative arrangements have been made with us.

-2.8 Related Parties to You: In the event that a letter of engagement is addressed to you as a director of a company or a trustee of a trust you will be personally liable to make payment of our fees and disbursements (including all amounts payable under these terms) unless you and we agree in writing otherwise.
+2.8 Related Parties to You: In the event that a letter of engagement is addressed to you as a director of a company,trustee of a trust or representative of some other body you will be personally liable to make payment of our fees and disbursements (including all amounts payable under these terms) unless you and we agree in writing otherwise.
 In the event that you are bound by these Terms as a trustee, and have no ability to benefit from that trust, your liability will be limited to the assets of that trust.
 If the letter of engagement is sent to more than one person, the persons in receipt of that letter will be jointly and severally liable to pay our fees and disbursements.

 2.9 Overdue Accounts: We may require interest to be paid on any amount which is more than 7 days overdue.
 Interest will be calculated at the rate of 5% above our firm’s main trading bank’s commercial overdraft rate as at the close of business on the date payment became due.
 Accounts which have not been paid by the 20th of the month following due date may be referred to a debt collection agency without notice.
-You will be liable for all our collection costs (including legal costs).
+You will be liable for all our collection costs (including legal costs on a solicitor/client basis ).

-2.10 Security: We may ask you to pre-pay amounts to us, or to provide security for our fees and expenses.
+2.10 Security: We may ask you to pre-pay amounts to us, or to provide security for our fees, disbursements and expenses.
+If you fail to do so when requested we may decline to act further.
+You authorise us:

-2.11 Third Parties: Although you may expect to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to us if the third party fails to pay us.
+2.11 Third Parties: Although you may expect to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to us if the third party fails to pay us or fails to pay us within the period required by these Terms.

-2.12 Where you pay an account to us by way of credit card payment, any credit card facility is only available to you where you meet the costs incurred by us for provision of that facility.
-At the date of this letter of engagement the commission payable for Visa and Mastercard is 2.4% and for American Express 2.65%.
+2.12 Credit Card Payment: Where you pay an account to us by way of credit card payment, any credit card facility is only available to you where you meet the costs incurred by us for provision of that facility.
+At the date of this letter of engagement the commission payable for Visa and Mastercard is 2.4%.

 3.1 Our Duty: We will hold in confidence all information concerning you or your affairs that we acquire during the course of acting for you.
 We will not disclose any of this information to any other person except:

-3.2 Provision of Information to others within Steindle Williams Legal: Confidential information concerning you will as far as practicable be made available only to those within our firm who are providing legal services for you.
+3.2 Provision of Information to others within our firm: Confidential information concerning you will as far as practicable be made available only to those within our firm who are providing legal services for you.

-3.3 Other Clients: We will of course, not disclose to you confidential information which we have in relation to any other client.
+3.3 Other Clients: We will not disclose to you confidential information which we have in relation to any other client.

 4.1 Your Termination of Our Services: You may terminate our retainer at any time.